primeval-io/primeval-reflex/README.md

 # Dependencies

-primeval-reflects requires Java 8 and depends on the SLF4J logging API and the ASM bytecode manipulation library.
+Primeval Reflex requires Java 8 and depends on the SLF4J logging API and the ASM bytecode manipulation library.

 ```xml
 	<dependency>